Self Exams and Lab Tests for Breast Cancer

 While self exams play an important part in the early detection of breast cancer, official medical lab tests are necessary to properly diagnose and treat the condition.
 Self exams and lab tests for breast cancer, when done correctly and considered properly in your treatment plan, will yield positive outcomes.

-The Fine Needle Aspiration (FNA) test is a type of biopsy procedure.
-It uses a small needle aspiration to remove sample tissue from the suspected mass in the breasts.
-This sample is then sent to a lab where the cells will be determined to be benign or cancerous.
+The Fine Needle Aspiration Biopsy (FNAB) test is a type of procedure wherein it uses a small needle to collect sample tissue from the suspected mass in the breasts.
+This sample is then sent to a lab where the cells will be analyzed if it is benign or malignant in nature.
 The biopsy can also help in staging breast cancer.
-This is a quick, painless, outpatient procedure that does not require anesthesia.
+This is a quick, outpatient procedure that may not require anesthesia.
 It is one of the preferred methods as it delivers high accuracy.

 Whole Tumor Biopsy